Uvacoder/uvacoderportfolio61/blog/i-dont-know.md

 Why does he work?<br>
 I don’t know.

-Is he working to make money?<br>
-What will he do with the money?<br>
-I don’t know.

 What is the purpose of anything I see?<br>
 What is the purpose of anything I write?<br>
 Why is that someone still alive?<br>